‘Close Encounter,’ ‘Lisa From Temecula’ & More of Our Recent Favorite ‘SNL’ Sketches (VIDEO)

 Few American television brands have a legacy as enduring as Saturday Night Live’s.

-After its explosion onto television screens in 1975, the Lorne Michaels comedy brainchild has aired consistently on NBC for the past 45 years.
-Generations of households have dedicated parts of their Saturday night ritual to the iconic sketch series, a reliable and consistent weekly staple (that is, of course, until the recent pandemic).
+After its explosion onto television screens in 1975, the Lorne Michaels comedy brainchild has aired consistently on NBC for the past 50 years.
+Generations of households have dedicated parts of their Saturday night ritual to the iconic sketch series, a reliable and consistent weekly staple (that is, of course, until the COVID-19 pandemic, but they figured out how to produce episodes remotely).

 “Close Encounter”